 After Brown University went public with its deep historical roots to slavery in 2007, a wellspring of revelations began to emerge that rained on far more than Brown’s ugly past.
 In a country that holds as national icons men who, like George Washington, were slaveholders, a complex and brutal legacy means that any longstanding institution is liable to harbor connections to America’s slavery history.
 That includes many of its most respected institutions.
-Further investigation predictably revealed that many of the US’s proudest and most accomplished universities -- from Harvard to Princeton to Georgetown -- aren’t one or two degrees removed from slavery connections, but directly implicated.
-These prestigious universities have been roiled by controversy since -- not merely by their slavery connections but also by post-slavery racism like that practiced by Woodrow Wilson, a former president at Princeton.
+Further investigation predictably revealed that many of the US’s proudest and most accomplished universities — from Harvard to Princeton to Georgetown — aren’t one or two degrees removed from slavery connections, but directly implicated.
+These prestigious universities have been roiled by controversy since — not merely by their slavery connections but also by post-slavery racism like that practiced by Woodrow Wilson, a former president at Princeton.

 The wellspring of outrage and historical revision that has stained the history of these schools is delineated in Craig Steven Wilder‘s 2013 book Ebony and Ivy: Race, Slavery, and the Troubled History of America’s Universities.
 Wilder, a professor of history at MIT, exposes the recondite underbelly of this nefarious slavery-university history in America.
-His book has had a major impact and seems destined to continue to have far-reaching consequences.The BEST SALES on Amazon NOW ]
+His book has had a major impact and seems destined to continue to have far-reaching consequences.Up to 70% off on Hottest Amazon Deals]